RRZE-HPC/DisCostiC-Sim/README.md

 Files                  | Description
 --------------------- | -------------
 `Convert-<benchmark_kernel>.py`          | A helper script that takes the original code and, through annotation, locates code loops and communication and identifies user-defined variables, such as dim_x and dim_y in the Cartesian stencil heat.c code, and ultimately generates DSEL code.
-`[requirements.txt](staticanalysis/requirements.txt)`               | Each (sub)dependency is listed and pinned using "==" to specify a particular package version.
+`requirements.txt`               | Each (sub)dependency is listed and pinned using "==" to specify a particular package version; see [requirements.txt](staticanalysis/requirements.txt).
 This project makes use of the lightweight `Python tree data structure` [anytree==2.8.0](https://pypi.org/project/anytree) and `type hints for Python 3.7+` [typing_extensions==4.4.0](https://pypi.org/project/typing-extensions).
 These dependencies are later installed (normally in a virtual environment) through pip using the `pip install -r staticanalysis/requirements.txt` command.
 The generated tree's syntax is the same as the original C/C++ code.

 For the specified program, this will produce the following files: